ibm-cloud-docs/cis/custom-rules.md

 #### Skip the remaining rules in the current ruleset
 {: #cis-skip-remaining-rules}

-This example uses the [Create a zone ruleset](/apidocs/cis#create-zone-ruleset-rule) rule operation to add a skip rule to the existing `http_request_firewall_custom` phase entry point ruleset with ID `{ruleset_id}`.
+This example uses the [Create a zone ruleset](/apidocs/cis#create-zone-ruleset-rule) rule operation to add a skip rule to the existing `http_request_firewall_custom` phase entry point ruleset with ID `RULESET_ID`.
+If you do not know your entry point ruleset ID, see [Getting the custom rule entry point for the API](/apidocs/cis#custom-rule-entry-point-api).
 The rule skips all remaining rules in the current ruleset for requests that match the rule expression:

 ```sh
 curl -X POST "https://api.cis.cloud.ibm.com/v1/$CRN/zones/$ZONE_ID/rulesets/$RULESET_ID/rules" \